 Many of the “traditional” measurements are all lagging indicators.
 By the time things have gone off the rails, the damage has been done.
 On the other hand, health and well-being are leading indicators.
 I like to think of them in terms of well-visits to the doctor’s office.

-- What are things I can do to impact team happiness (positively)?
+- What are things I can do to impact team health (positively)?

 - Can I really measure team health and morale?